apache/cordova-docs/www/docs/en/3.0.0/config_ref/index.md

 ### `<access>`

 These elements define how your whitelist works.
-Please see the
-<a href="../guide/appdev/whitelist/index.html">Domain Whitelist Guide</a> for more information.
+Please see the Domain Whitelist Guide for more information.

 ### `<content>`